-Levels of Service Measures Current Performance (2017/18) Target 2019/20 Data source Public notification of 100% publicly 100% publicly Council Council informs the meetings Notified notified records community about key Number of Newsletters 11 Newsletters At least 11 Council issues and activities. circulated records Number of visits to Council's website New measure At least 45,000 Council records Council encourages the community to contribute to Council decision-making Provision of a public forum at council and committee meetings Public forum held at all meetings Every meeting Council records The community has confidence in their Elected Members Community satisfaction with Mayor and Councillors N/A 88% Council encourages the community to contribute to Council decision-making and informs the Community about key issues and activities.
-Community satisfaction with Council consultation N/A 69% NRB Survey (every 3 years) Financial management Community satisfaction with the Way Rates are Spent N/A 91% is prudent, effective and efficient Percentage completion of the annual work programme Achieved.
-117/118 (91.4%) projects were completed. >90% Council records
+Levels of Service Measures Current Performance (2018/19) Target 2020/21 Data source Council informs the community about key Public notification of meetings 100% publicly Notified 100% publicly notified Council records issues and activities.
+Number of Newsletters 11 Newsletters circulated At least 11 Council records Number of visits to Council's website 42,300 visits to the website.
+At least 46,000 Council records Council encourages the community to contribute to Council decision- making Provision of a public forum at council and committee meetings Public forum held at all meetings Every meeting Council records The community has confidence in their Elected Members Community satisfaction with Mayor and Councillors N/A N/A NRB Survey (every 3 years) Council encourages the community to contribute to Council decision- making and informs the Community about key issues and activities.
+Community satisfaction with Council consultation N/A N/A Financial management is prudent, effective and efficient Community satisfaction with the Way Rates are Spent N/A N/A Percentage completion of the annual work programme 105/139 (75.5%) projects were completed. >90% Council records